-- Paragraph 1 shall not prevent Member States from introducing rules of evidence which are more favourable to claimants. - 3.
+- 2. Paragraph 1 shall not prevent Member States from introducing rules of evidence which are more favourable to claimants. - 3.
 Paragraph 1 shall not apply to criminal procedures. - 4.
-Member States need not apply paragraph 1 to proceedings in which the court or other competent body investigates the facts of the case. - 5.
-Paragraphs 1, 2, 3 and 4 shall also apply to any legal proceedings commenced in accordance with Article 7(2).
+Member States may decide not to apply paragraph 1 to proceedings in which the court or other competent body investigates the facts of the case. - 5.
+Paragraphs 1, 2, 3 and 4 of this Article shall also apply to any legal proceedings commenced in accordance with Article 7(2). - 6.
+Notwithstanding paragraph 1, a claimant bears the burden of proof for rebutting the presumption referred to in Article 2(6)b).29